Skyree/owc-section-page/README.md

 Section Page Plugin for Wordpress
 =================================

-OWC Section Page is a simple Wordpress plugin allowing you to divide your posts into dropdown sections.
+Section Page is a simple plugin allowing you to insert dropdown sections in your wordpress pages and posts.
 No more pages as long as [Longcat](http://longc.at/longcat).

 ## Prerequisite
-jQuery
+The plugin loads wordpress jQuery.

 ## Installation